CreeperInContributionGraph/CreeperInContributionGraph/README.md

-## Welcome to the creeper in contribution graph user profile!
+## Welcome to the Creeper in Contribution Graph user profile!

 The goal of this user is not to contribute normally, but to draw the face of a Minecraft creeper in the contributions graph.
 I've been wanting to do this for a while, but now, I'm actually doing it.
 The whole process should take about 56 days to complete.
 I can't mess up once.